 What does the program offer?

-BICI's residency programs provide time and space for researchers, curators, critics, and cultural writers to develop innovative ideas.
+Banff International Curatorial Institute (BICI) residency programs provide time and space for researchers, curators, critics, and cultural writers to develop innovative ideas.
 This thematic residency provides structured programs where curators, and other arts professionals can come together to create work around a pertinent theme.
 Through peer interaction, discussion groups, independent research, formal lectures, studio visits, and consultations with world renowned visiting artists and curators, participants gain new ideas and insights that can be applied to creative exploration and professional development of their work.
 Participants are encouraged to exchange writing and curatorial ideas among each other, and discuss and present their individual projects.

 Who should apply?

 This program is open to curators, art writers, researchers, historians, and artists exploring this topic within curatorial practice and art criticism.

 The Banff International Curatorial Institute (BICI) encompasses a range of public activities including symposia, think-tanks, exhibitions, and publications.
 BICI also provides research based programs in the form of residencies and workshops, and practicum opportunities.
 BICI’s programs and activities serve the communities of curators, artists, researchers, writers, critics, philosophers, and other cultural producers at various stages of their careers.
 These programs offer ongoing professional development and complement degree granting curatorial programs by providing a venue to meet, explore, and continue research.